Mike Yenni names interim director of troubled parish animal shelter

-Jefferson Parish President Mike Yenni plans to name Patty Hegwood interim director of the parish's animal shelter, a spokeswoman confirmed Wednesday.
+Jefferson Parish President Mike Yenni plans to name Patty Hegwood interim director of the parish's animal shelter, a spokeswoman said Wednesday.

-Hegwood is a former New Orleans-area resident who currently lives in Utah, where she serves as an executive with Best Friends Animal Society, a group that operates regional animal rescue programs and the largest animal sanctuary in the United States, according to its website.
+Hegwood is a former New Orleans-area resident who currently lives in Utah, where she is an executive with Best Friends Animal Society, a group that operates regional animal-rescue programs and the largest animal sanctuary in the United States, according to its website.

 The appointment will need to be approved by the Parish Council.
-An interim appointment can serve for 90 days with one possible 90-day extension, for a total of 180 days.
+An interim appointee can serve for 90 days with one possible 90-day extension, for a total of 180 days.

 Hegwood will take over a program spread across two major shelters and riven by infighting and complaints of mismanagement and retaliation against employees who tried to report problems.

-Earlier this month, Yenni fired Robin Beaulieu, who had been the animal shelter director.
-Beaulieu's second in command, Melinda "Mimi" Olsen was also fired.
-Both had been suspended while a parish investigation panned out.
+Earlier this month, Yenni fired Robin Beaulieu, who had been the animal shelter's director.
+Beaulieu's second-in-command, Melinda "Mimi" Olsen, was also fired.
+Both had been suspended while a parish investigation was underway.

 Jefferson Parish President Mike Yenni will hold a news conference Tuesday to discuss the findings from an investigation into allegations of mi…